College Grove (sports ground)

 College Grove sports ground is a multi sport facility in Wakefield, West Yorkshire, England.
 It is owned and run by Wakefield Sports Club (College Grove) Ltd.

 The current main users of the ground are Wakefield Hockey Club, Wakefield Rifle and Pistol Club, Wakefield Bowls Club and Wakefield Squash Club.

 Location

 The sports ground is located on the edge of Wakefield city centre on Eastmoor Road.
 It is enclosed on the north side by Eastmoor Road, the south by Smirthwaite Street, houses on Pinderfields Road on the east and houses on College Grove view on the west.
 The Ordnance Survey map reference is SE3321NW.

+It was previously home to former rugby union side Wakefield RFC who were based at the ground between 1935 and 2004.
+A club source in 1990 estimated the ground capacity to be around 4,000, with 500 seated in the grandstand and around 3,500 standing (Note: The club source for the 1990 ground capacity actually had standing between 3,500-4,000 standing but a lower estimate seems more accurate given that maximum crowds historically were around the 4,000 figure. which includes 500 seated in the stand.), and there was a club house and floodlights.
+The club did attract several attendances of 4,000 in the 1975–76 John Player Cup against Moseley and Northampton albeit with temporary seating.